yr1404/LineMazeSolver/README.md

 <details>
 <summary>
-Power Supply is provides with the help of four 9V batteries.
+Power Supply is provided with the help of four 9V batteries.
 </summary>

 <p float="left">